|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Raise a glass to Champagne truffles!
 These white chocolate truffles have a light champagne flavor that you're going to love and want to share.
-They're perfect for celebratory or romantic occasions, like New Year's Eve, Valentine's Day, or any special anniversary.
+They're perfect for occasions, like New Year's Eve, Valentine's Day, or any special anniversary.

 As written, the recipe produces truffles with a delicate champagne flavor.
 There is also a variation that offers a more pronounced champagne taste.
 Additionally, you can really dress up your truffles using edible gold leaf to add a stunning sparkle.

 Click Play to See These White Chocolate Truffles Come Together